jessygomes/faiseurDeBattements/README.md

-FAISEUR DE BATTEMENTS - Musical blog
+FAISEUR DE BATTEMENTS

-Je vous présente mon blog musical où vous pouvez écouter mes compositions où chacune possède un thème particulier pour s'imager le son.

-Développement NextJS
+I present to you my musical blog where you can listen to my compositions where each one has a particular theme to imagine the sound.